lindt/aimlanz/README.md

-# aimlanz
-Insurance Chat Bot Mockup
+# aimlanz - Insurance Chat Bot Mockup

-Goal is to reduce service and acquisition costs.
+Goal is to reduce service and acquisition costs for insurance companies.
 Getting the insurance needs for the customer out of a conversation.

-Chat Bot based on AIML.
+Chat Bot based on AIML - Artifical Intelligence Markup Language

+## Advantages

+ - based on existing NLTP technology
+ - Usage of aiml for insurance specific questions and knowledge acquisition
+ - Offers are calculated in Python itself to be able to query existing databases

 ## Example usage

-it loads a special tailored insurance aiml file Loading allianz.aiml... done (0.00 seconds)
+It loads a special tailored insurance aiml file `Loading allianz.aiml... done (0.00 seconds)`

 Then you can interact with the bot and
 `Enter your message >> my dogs name is Mike`